AI Music Statistics 2025 – Market Size & Trends

 They are concerned that the technology can replicate or mimic cultural elements without understanding or respecting their true origins.

 Additionally, 67% of these creators feel that using AI in music creation makes it more challenging to protect their cultural rights.
-They worry that AI’s ability to replicate traditional sounds and styles quickly could lead to exploiting their cultural heritage without proper acknowledgment or permission.
+They worry that AI’s ability to quickly replicate traditional sounds and styles could lead to exploiting their cultural heritage without proper acknowledgment or permission.

 Furthermore, 83% emphasize the importance of allowing the Guardians or Owners of ICIP (Indigenous Cultural and Intellectual Property) to take action against AI-driven copyright violations.
-These creators believe that those responsible for safeguarding Indigenous culture should have the authority to address misuse of their intellectual property in the world of AI-generated music.
+These creators believe that those responsible for safeguarding Indigenous culture should have the authority to address misuse of their intellectual property in AI-generated music.

 (CISAC.org)